 - Forceps bruising and other injuries

-Call Us For Answers After Your Baby’s Birth Injury
+Call Us for Answers After Your Baby’s Birth Injury

-We can consult with our extensive network of medical experts and others to determine how the actions of medical providers caused your baby’s birth injury.
+A Seattle birth injury attorney from Elk & Elk can consult with our extensive network of medical experts and others to determine how the actions of medical providers caused your baby’s birth injury.
 We will work with financial experts and life planners to calculate the cost of the baby’s care and treatment.
 We will use all this information to build a strong case in pursuit of full compensation for you and your child.